dongdongbh/dongdongbh.github.io/_posts/2019-05-18-RL-courses.md

 toc_label: "Table of Contents"
 description: Reinforcement Learning Course Notes-David Silver
 ---
-# Reinforcement Learning Course Notes-David Silver

 ##  Background

 I started learning Reinforcement Learning 2018, and I first learn it from the book <Deep Reinforcement Learning Hands-On> by Maxim Lapan, that book tells me some high level concept of Reinforcement Learning and how to implement it by Pytorch step by step.
-But when I dig out more about Reinforcement Learning, I find the high level intuition is not enough, so I read the [Reinforcement Learning An introduction](<http://incompleteideas.net/book/bookdraft2017nov5.pdf>) by  S.G, and following the courses [Reinforcement Learning](https://www.youtube.com/watch?v=2pWv7GOvuf0) by David Silver, I got  deeper understanding of RL.
-For the code implementation of the book and course, refer [this](<https://github.com/dennybritz/reinforcement-learning>) Github repository.
+But when I dig out more about Reinforcement Learning, I find the high level intuition is not enough, so I read the [Reinforcement Learning An introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf) by  S.G, and following the courses [Reinforcement Learning](https://www.youtube.com/watch?v=2pWv7GOvuf0) by David Silver, I got  deeper understanding of RL.
+For the code implementation of the book and course, refer [this](https://github.com/dennybritz/reinforcement-learning) Github repository.

 Here is some of my notes when I taking the course, for some concepts and ideas that  are hard to understand, I add some my own explanation and intuition on this post, and I omit some simple concepts on this note, hopefully this note will also help you to start your RL tour.